dilanx/craco/packages/craco/README.md

 #### getLoaders

-Retrieve **all** the loaders from the webpack config that match the specified criteria.
+Retrieve **all** the loaders that match the specified criteria from the webpack config.

 Returns: